unweave/unweave-v1/docs/src/pages/guides/nanogpt.md

 sample.py --out_dir=out-shakespeare
 ```

 Congratulations!
-You have successfully trained NanoGPT on the Unweave platform and generated text using the fine-tuned model.
+You have successfully trained your NanoGPT to talk Shakespeare!

 ##  5.Cleaning Up and Terminating Sessions

-After you have finished working with your trained model, it's important to clean up and terminate any running sessions.
+After you have finished working with your trained model, it's important to clean up and terminate
+any running sessions.
 Follow these steps:

 - Zip your fine-tuned model: